 Students are introduced to such issues as understanding supply chain dynamics; conducting analyses necessary for the design of a supply chain management system that fulfills an organization’s supply chain strategy; modeling and interpreting supply chains and processes for identifying problems, improving efficiencies, and improving service to stakeholders; translating data from supply chain systems into useful information for improved decision making; and managing all aspects of an integrated supply chain across an organization.

-The MS-SCLM program is designed to meet the highest standards of curriculum quality, faculty excellence, and program relevance in accordance with the College of Business Administration’s accreditation by AACSB International - The Association to Advance Collegiate Schools of Business.
+The MS-SCLM program is designed to meet the highest standards of curriculum quality, faculty excellence, and program relevance in accordance with the College of Business' accreditation by AACSB International - The Association to Advance Collegiate Schools of Business.
 Program prerequisites are kept to a minimum and the program is designed to meet the needs of students with a wide variety of educational backgrounds.

-Program prerequisites include a bachelor’s degree in any field and demonstration of competency in basic skills in statistical analysis computer usage must be achieved either by prior experience and education or as part of the MS-SCLM curriculum.
+Program prerequisites include a bachelor’s degree in any field and demonstration of competency in basic skills in statistical analysis and computer usage must be achieved either by prior experience and education or as part of the MS-SCLM curriculum.

 |ACC 600||FOUNDATIONS ACC MANAGERS & ENG||3|